guardian/actions-riff-raff/README.md

 `projectName` setting to override this.

-The `deployments` section structure is equivalent to the same section of a `riff-raff.yaml` file with an addition field per deployment called `sources` that can point to files and directories, all of which will be included in the package for the deployment.
+The `deployments` section structure is equivalent to the same section of a `riff-raff.yaml` file with an additional field per deployment called `sources` that can point to a (comma-separated) list of files and directories, all of which will be included in the package for the deployment.

 Note, you will need to provide credentials to upload to S3.
 Typically, this involves adding the following in your workflow file: